Bachelor of Science in Mathematical Economics - Actuarial Sciences Concentration

 |Senior Seminar Math - Econ (1hour)|

-1 A student may apply for VEE credit in Economics after taking the ECON 202/203 sequence.
+1 A student may apply for VEE credit in Economics after completing the ECON 202/203 sequence with a at least a "B" in both classes.

 3 ACCT 200 is a prerequisite for FIN 330.